Java Tutorial: Basic Operators Examples

 Java Subtract and Assignment Operator "-="

-The operand on its left is decreased or subtract by the value on its right then save the result on the operand.
-It uses two characters or symbols "-=".
+The operand on its left is decreased or subtracted by the value on its right, and then the result on the operand.
+It uses two characters or symbols, "-=".

 int c = 100;